 Sometimes it feels like all tech discussion—in personal blogs and podcasts, on Twitter, in the tech press—is about chasing the next big trend.
 Bitcoin is the future of money, AR will change everything, voice control will make screens irrelevant, no-code is disrupting something or other.
 The counterpoint is trend-pushback: FAANG is too powerful and should be regulated, social media is destroying our society, and I don't like computers anymore so bring back the late 90s web.

-One alternative to his dualist conversation about trends is to talking about technology in the context of goals.
+One alternative to this dualist conversation about trends is to talk about technology in the context of goals.
 My goals include how computers and the internet can support us in our pursuit of noble endeavors like art, science, and self-improvement.
 What are yours?

 We could choose to talk about technology choices—from programming languages to ERP systems to calendar apps—in the context of serving a particular person's needs, rather than their potential for world domination.

 We can reference patio11's law to acknowledge that tech is huge now—it's less a single industry than a thread woven through every sector of the economy.
 We're creating a nearly-limitless variety of software for a nearly-limitless variety of people, problems, and circumstances.
 That allows us to get away from the winner-take-all thinking (”what's the next big thing?“) and instead think about niches (”what emerging technologies can make something we value as a society more accessible, more efficient, or more commonplace?“).

 Next: what can you personally do with your career to make computers better.

 If you're early in your tech career, step one is to build career capital by whatever means you can.
 But I suspect many people reading this already have amassed significant career capital, and that represents an opportunity.